🪙 Membership dues | How do I set member dues for the groups I organize?

 Desktop / Mobile web

-- On your Meetup group’s homepage, click Manage group then select Edit group settings.
+1. On your Meetup group’s homepage, click Manage group then select Edit group settings

 Updating member dues

-You can change the price of your members dues at any time.
-Any changes you make to the price will only affect new members.
+You can change the price and billign frequency of your members' dues at any time.
+However, any changes you make to the price or billing frequency will only affect new members.
 Existing members will continue to pay the original price, unless you turn off dues entirely and turn them back on, or they leave and rejoin the group.

-- Members who have not paid dues before will be enrolled into the trial.
+• Members who have not paid dues before will be enrolled in the trial.

 A transaction fee of 7.5% + $0.50 is taken from the total amount an organizer charges.